 Doing this initial assessment to see if aligners will work for you is a good place to start.
 Some companies will refund the cost of this assessment process if they determine their product won't work for you.

-If you learn that aligners aren’t a valid option to fix your overbite, it’s best that you see an orthodontist.
+You should see an orthodontist if you learn that aligners aren't a valid option to fix your overbite.
 They can recommend specific overbite correction plans — like braces, headgear, or surgery — that can correct your overbite.

 What Is a Deep Bite?
 (January 2009).
 American Association of Orthodontists.

 Invisalign: How It Works and What It Costs.
 Consumer Guide to Dentistry.